Slivo-fr/TranqRotate/README.md

 ### Credits

-I'm been learning and using some code of https://github.com/Aviana/YaHT to build this first codebase.
+I've been learning and using some code of https://github.com/Aviana/YaHT to build this first codebase.
 It helped a lot !

 ### About me